myousefa/ScriptingLanguages/Assignment3/README.md

 ## Test Data

-For test data I took a small subset of the provided data and put it into the .log files
+For the test data I generated a small data set so the run times are quick and show off proof of concept that this program should work for any data sample size.

 # How to Run
-To run the program in command line run `python3 gen.py evaluator-integration-baseline.log evaluator-integration.log > example.txt`
+To run the program in command line run `python3 gen.py test-baseline.log test-comp.log > expectedOut.txt`

-NOTE: `baseline.log` file MUST come before the comparison .log file
+NOTE: `test-baseline.log` file MUST come before the comparison .log file
-NOTE2: `example.txt` file can be compared to my expected output stored in `report.txt`.